 Note: You do not need to (and should not) simply repeat the information contained in your resume in your personal statement.
 You should focus on sharing your experience of your activities, as well as the insights and perspectives you gained.

-New for the 2021 Admissions cycle, we are asking applicants to upload a brief video recording of two-minutes or less.
+Please upload a brief video recording of two-minutes or less.
 This video should capture the following:

 - Introduce yourself.
 Tell us what unique perspective(s) you will bring to the field of genetic counseling.